Representation stability and finite linear groups: Introduction

 A {\bf complemented category} is a weak complemented category $(\tA,\monpro)$ whose monoidal structure is symmetric (more precisely, which is equipped with a symmetry).

-\begin{remark} After a version of this paper was distributed, Nathalie Wahl posted her paper \cite{WahlStability}, which uses an axiomatization similar to complemented categories to prove homological stability results of a more classical flavor than ours.
-A related axiomatization also appears in work of Djament--Vespa \cite{DjamentVespa}. \end{remark}
+\begin{remark} Things like complemented categories go back to work of Quillen; see \cite[p.\ 3]{GraysonKTheoryII}.
+After a version of this paper was distributed, Nathalie Wahl (and later with Oscar Randal-Williams) posted her paper \cite{WahlStability}, which uses an axiomatization similar to complemented categories to prove homological stability results of a more classical flavor than ours.
+A related axiomatization also appears in work of Djament--Vespa \cite{DjamentVespa1}. \end{remark}

 \paragraph{Generators for a category.} If $(\tA,\monpro)$ is a monoidal category, then a {\bf generator} for $\tA$ is an object $X$ of $\tA$ such that all objects $V$ of $\tA$ are isomorphic to $X^i$ for some unique $i \geq 0$.
 We will call $i$ the {\bf $X$-rank} of $V$.